Caring for a Three Legged Dog or Cat

 - Hotline calls will get forwarded to the Host's cell or land-line.

-- For calls not answered, notification of voicemail messages will be sent via email.
+- For calls not answered, notification of voicemail messages will be sent via email and text.

 - Hosts will be responsible for checking messages and returning calls on their day.